SaddamTechie/stock-forecasting/README.md

-Below is a well-structured and informative README for your stock price prediction project.
-It covers the project overview, features, setup instructions, usage, file structure, and contribution guidelines, tailored to what we’ve built so far.

----

 # Stock Price Predictor

 A web application that fetches historical stock data and predicts future prices using a hybrid ARIMA-LSTM model.
 Built with a FastAPI backend and a React frontend, this project offers an intuitive UI with real-time predictions, ticker recommendations, and search history.